Checking the admissibility of odd-vertex pairings is hard: The reduction for admissibility

 \begin{lemma} There is no $X \subseteq V_2$ such that $d_{G_2}(X)<d_F(X)$. \end{lemma}

 We here prove the following result that allows for a reduction for OA.
-While this proof does not require any new arguments apart from Lemma \ref{notbig}, we include it here for the sake of selfcontainment.
-The first implication is part of the proof of Nash-Williams of Theorem \ref{well} in \cite{NW} while the second implication can be found in a similar form in \cite{ks}.
+While this proof does not require any new arguments apart from Lemma \ref{notbig}, we include it here for the sake of self-containment.
+The first implication is part of the proof of Nash-Williams of Theorem \ref{well} in \cite{NW} while the arguments for the second implication can be found in a similar form in \cite{ks}.

 \begin{lemma} $(G_2,F)$ is a negative instance of $OA$ if and only if $(G_2,F)$ is a negative instance of $CA$. \end{lemma} \begin{proof}